|Just jQuery The Core UI -- Filters|

 In general it is better to use a standard CSS selector to extract an array of DOM objects and then use .slice to pull out the elements you really want than to use :gt and :lt because CSS selectors are faster than ones modified by :gt and :lt.

-first creates a result array that has either div or p elements.
-The filter then removes everything that isn't a p i.e. it produces the result you would have got if you did $("p").
+first creates a results array that has either div or p elements.
+The filter then removes everything that isn't a p.
+That is, it produces the result you would have got if you did $("p").

-Filter is a powerful method and you can quickly become very relient on making use of it.
-It also has another form where you can supply a function that does the filtering and this is described in the next chapter on advanced filtering.
+Filter is a powerful method and you can quickly become very reliant on making use of it.
+It also has another form where you can supply a function that does the filtering and this is described in the next chapter on traversal filtering.

 :odd and :even